Continue reading on DataGuidance with:

 The Law applies to any collection, processing, transmission, storage, and use of personal data.

-It also applies to any automated or non-automated processing of data contained or intended to be included in a file, with the exception of the processing of data used by a natural person exclusively for personal or domestic activities, provided that the data is not intended for systematic communication to third parties or for dissemination.
+Furthermore, the Law also applies to any automated or non-automated processing of data contained or intended to be included in a file, with the exception of processing of data used by a natural person exclusively for personal or domestic activities, provided that the data is not intended for systematic communication to third parties or for dissemination.

 Finally, the Law applies to any processing of data concerning public security, defense, investigation and prosecution of criminal offenses, or state security.